10 Powerful Bible Verses About Being Set Apart

 In this post, we will be sharing with you some uplifting bible verses about being set apart for God, and scriptures that talk about the importance of being set apart.

-Jesus said that we must be set apart as He is set apart.
-(John 17:16-19) We are called to be holy, just as God is holy.
-(1 Peter 1:15-16) This means that we are to live our lives differently than the world around us.
+- Jesus said that we must be set apart as He is set apart.
+In 1 Peter 1:15-16 and John 17:16-19, we are called to be holy, just as God is holy.
+These two scriptures means that we are to live our lives differently than the world around us.
 We are to live according to God’s standards, not the world’s standards.